Seq # 185330160

 Mine

-At first a semi-circular or oval tentiform mine on the upperside of a leaf, whitish with silvery hue, situated on the main vein or a secondary vein.
+At first a semi-circular or oval tentiform mine on the upperside of a leaf, whitish with a silvery hue, situated on the main vein or a secondary vein.
 In later stadia this mine is enlarged to a longer mine between two veins contorting the leaf upwards, sometimes completely covering the mine.
 In rarer cases, especially with smaller leaves, the leaf is completely folded upwards.

 See also gracillariidae.net and bladmineerders.be.